This Is the End of Control

-This Is the End of Control is the debut studio album by American rock band Hey Violet, then known as Cherri Bomb.
+This Is the End of Control is the only studio album by American rock band Cherri Bomb.
 It was released on May 15, 2012 by Hollywood Records.
-Prior to the album's release, the song "Shake the Ground" was featured on The Avengers soundtrack.
-The album features the song "Let It Go" from the 2011 EP Stark.
-The album peaked at 24 on Billboard's Top Hard Rock Albums and at 11 on Top Heatseekers.
+Prior to the album's release, its song "Shake the Ground" was featured on The Avengers soundtrack.
+The album also features the song "Let It Go" from the band's 2011 debut EP Stark.
+This Is the End of Control peaked at number 24 on Billboard's Top Hard Rock Albums chart and at number 11 on its Top Heatseekers chart.

 Background and recording

 Guitarist Miranda Miller described writing the album as an "extremely creative" process done by the four band members and their producers.
 She said they wrote so many songs, that it became difficult to decide which ones to include on the album.
 Miller cited the band being new to recording as the most difficult part.
 Describing the members as perfectionists, she said they had to learn when to stop.

 The title, This Is the End of Control, is a lyric from the band's song "Shake the Ground".
 Lead guitarist and vocalist Julia Pierce said it is a message of empowerment, meaning, that even though the members are minors, they plan to make the decisions that are best for them; "As teenagers, as a band that really doesn't fit the mold, we don't want people trying to control us or tell us to be something that we're not."